smped/ngsReports/README.md

 # Vignette

-The vignette for usage is at https://uofabioinformaticshub.github.io/ngsReports/vignettes/ngsReportsIntroduction
+The vignette for usage is [here](https://uofabioinformaticshub.github.io/ngsReports/vignettes/ngsReportsIntroduction)

 # ShinyApp Usage
 For a analysis of multiple fastqc reports use the shinyApp by running: